Gair | Word

 But then come the boys in blue

-And old toffs that don’t have a clue
+And old toffs who don’t have a clue

 Who pontificate, and sneer and berate